YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 Replication Architecture
 +++++++++++++++++++++++++++++++

 The following diagram illustrates a BC replication configuration deployed as B←A→C. White (top) is the originating instance processing business logic, while Rose (left) and Yellow (right) are replicating instances.
 The dotted line represents a TCP connection and the red dots show the movement of transactions.
 If White goes down in an unplanned or planned event, either Rose or Yellow can become the originating instance within seconds to tens of seconds, and the other instance can become a replicating instance to the new originating instance.
 When White recovers, it rejoins as a replicating instance to the new originating instance.
-At some suitable future time, when so desired, White can again be made the originating instance.
+At some suitable future time, when so desired, White can be made the originating instance again.

 .. image:: repl_anim.gif